harrrshall/harrrshall/README.md

 😋 Extremely Hungry <br>
 ⚡️ A man who value weird people and cool ideas. <br>
 🏴‍ On to interesting hacks around real world problems <br>
+🧠 Learning About Human Brain Iterface and Robotics <br>

 #